akshell/docs/ref/ak/template/tags.rst

 Load a template and render it with the current context.
 This is a way of "including" other templates within a template.
-The template name could be an arbitrary expression.
+The template name can be an arbitrary expression.

 This example includes the contents of the template ``"foo/bar.html"``::